kvarak/dnd/docs/_Folk/beastfolk.md

     ## Tunnel Fighter
     You excel at defending narrow passages, doorways, and other tight spaces.
 As a ***bonus action***, you can enter a defensive stance that lasts until the start of your next turn.

-    While in your defensive stance, you can make opportunity attacks without using your ***reaction***, and you can use your ***reaction*** to make a melee attack against a creature that moves more than 5 feet while within your reach.
+    While in your defensive stance, you can make opportunity attacks without using your ***reaction***, and you can use your ***reaction*** to make a melee attack against a creature that moves more than 5 ft while within your reach.

     </div>

     <div class="feat">

     ## Close Quarters Shooter
     You are trained in making ranged attacks at close quarters.
 When making a ranged attack while adjacent to a hostile creature, you do not have disadvantage on the attack roll.
-Your ranged attacks ignore half cover and three-quarters cover against targets within 30 feet of you.
+Your ranged attacks ignore half cover and three-quarters cover against targets within 30 ft of you.
 Finally, you have a +1 bonus to attack rolls on ranged attacks.

     </div>